bczak/telegram-bot-template/README.md

 ## Configuration

-Rename `.env.example` to `.env` and insert your bot token from BotFather
+Rename `.env.example` to `.env` and replace your bot token from BotFather